imjohnzakkam/CoDeiT/README.md

 We welcome contributions to improve CoDeiT!
 Please feel free to submit issues, fork the repository and create pull requests for any improvements.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Indian Institute of Information Technology Design and Manufacturing, Kancheepuram